w3f/polkadot-wiki/docs/learn/learn-DOT.md

 The smallest unit of account in a Substrate network (Polkadot, Kusama, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
-You can compare the Planck to Satoshis or Wei, while the DOT is like a bitcoin or an ether.
+You can compare the Planck to Satoshis or Wei, while the DOT is like a BTC or an ETH.
 Kusama tokens (KSM) are equal to 1e12 Planck, and Polkadot mainnet DOT is equal to 1e10 Planck.

 ### Polkadot